danny-avila/LibreChat/docs/deployment/docker_ubuntu_deploy.md

 > Note that any changes to the code in this environment won't be reflected because the compose file is pulling the docker images built automatically by GitHub

-## Part VI: Use the Latest Stable Release instead of Latest Main Branch
+## Part V: Use the Latest Stable Release instead of Latest Main Branch

 By default, this setup will pull the latest updates to the main branch of Librechat.
-If you would rather have the latest "stable" release, which is defined by the [latest tags](https://github.com/danny-avila/LibreChat/releases), you will need to edit deploy-compose.yml and commit your changes exactly as above in Part V.
+If you would rather have the latest "stable" release, which is defined by the [latest tags](https://github.com/danny-avila/LibreChat/releases), you will need to edit deploy-compose.yml and commit your changes exactly as above in Part V. Be aware that you won't benefit from the latest feature as soon as they come if you do so.

 Let's edit `deploy-compose.yml`: